Primary

 Place about 80% of your weight on the front foot with the back foot providing balance only.
 Hinge primarily through the front hip, feeling the stretch in the front leg hamstring.
 The back heel can lift slightly throughout.

-Want Split Stance RDL in your program?
+See where Split Stance RDL fits in your weekly plan

 Stand with one foot forward one back.